Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Model-Based safe policy search

-Similarly to generating the initial dataset, each time after the control policy is improved, we sample $N$ initial states, starting from which the safe control inputs in \eqref{eq:cbf-opt} are applied until arriving at the time horizon $T$.
-We add all the system transition data (totally $NT$ data pairs) to the dataset $\mathbf D$.
-Then the FNN is retrained on the new dataset $\mathbf D$ to minimize the loss function $C$ in \eqref{eq:train_model} (see Alg. \ref{alg:1}).
+Similarly to generating the initial dataset, each time after the control policy is improved, we sample $N_s$ initial states (step 2), starting from which the safe controls modified from the control policy $\pi$ using CBFs (discussed later) are applied until arriving at the time horizon $T$ (steps 7-8).
+We add all the system transition data to the dataset $\mathbf D$.
+Then the FNNs are retrained on the new dataset to minimize the loss $C$ (step 11).
+In practice, during all the system executions, if one of the values of $b_1,\ldots,b_N$ is less than $0$, which means that the CBFs fail due to model error, we stop the system and terminate the trial to protect the system (steps 9-10).

+As mentioned earlier, after the initial training of the model, we use CBFs with the learned model to modify the control policy.
+Here we transform the FNN model \eqref{eq:model} into the form: where $\delta_t$ is a zero-mean random vector representing the uncertainty of the learned model.
+Its covariance $\Sigma_t$ is estimated via moment-matching.
+For each CBF $b_j$, $j=1,\ldots,N$, the uncertainty of $x_{t+1}$ is passed to $b_j(x_{t+1})$ as an error $\epsilon_{t,j}$: We use the first order derivative to approximate the error: For brevity, in what follows, we omit the point that the derivative is evaluated at.
+The error $\epsilon_{t,j}$ is a zero-mean random variable with variance $\sigma_{t,j}^2$, which is given by: By choosing a lower limit $-\lambda\sigma_{t,j}$ of the error $\epsilon_{t,j}$ in \eqref{eq:cbf-error} to compute $b_j(x_{t+1})$, $\lambda>0$, we can guarantee the safety for all $\epsilon_{t,j}\geq-\lambda\sigma_{t,j}$.
+At time $t$ and state $x_t$, we obtain the modified control $u_t^{s}$ that is safe for errors above $-\lambda\sigma_{t,j}$:

+where $\alpha\in[0,1]$.
+In \eqref{eq:cbf-opt}, $\sigma_{t,j}$ is supposed to be a function of $u_t$ (the derivative ${\partial b_j}/{\partial x}$ depends on $u_t$), but we assume a constant $\sigma_{t,j}$ that is evaluated at $u_t=\pi(x_{0:t},W)$ to make \eqref{eq:cbf-opt} simpler.
+Since $b_j$ is affine or quadratic, \eqref{eq:cbf-opt} is a (quadratically constrained) quadratic program, which can be solved efficiently using solvers such as Gurobi \cite{gurobi}.

-\begin{Remark} The safe control $u_t^s$ can only improve safety, rather than fully guarantee it, because: (1) bias exists between the learned model and the true model; (2) the error $\epsilon$ in $b(x_{t+1})$ is approximated by the first order derivative; (3) the error may exceed the lower limit.
-However, according to our simulation results (Section \ref{sec:simulation}), this method can significantly reduce the chance of the system reaching unsafe regions. \end{Remark}
+\begin{Remark} The safe control $u_t^s$ can only improve safety, rather than fully guarantee it, because: (1) estimate bias exists; (2) the error $\epsilon_{t,j}$ in $b_j(x_{t+1})$ is approximated by the first order derivative and with a fixed control $\pi(x_{0:t},W)$; (3) the error may exceed the lower limit.
+However, according to our simulation results (Section \ref{sec:simulation}), this method can largely reduce the chance of the system reaching unsafe regions. \end{Remark}